drexel-lap-counter/LapCounter/README.md

 ## Overview

-This is a lap counter that uses Bluetooth Low Energy signal strength to approximate how far away the athlete is from the phone.
+This project is an Android mobile application that implements a lap counter that uses Bluetooth Low Energy (BLE) signal strength to approximate how far away an athlete is from their phone.

 This project was originally designed as a hands-free method for swimmers to count laps.
 However, it works well for runners on a track as well.